FeroxFoxxo/MQReawakened/CONTRIBUTING.md

 We grant commit access to people who have gained our trust and demonstrated a commitment to MQReawakened.

-We communicate primarily over [GitHub Projects](https://github.com/FeroxFoxxo/MQReawakened/projects).
+We communicate primarily over [Discord](https://discord.gg/sA4kmsxC7N).

 Developing for MQReawakened
 ----------------------